 Young people and children travelling

 Some countries have established practices to prevent international abductions of children and because of this it is recommended that you secure a “Child Travel Consent” prior to departure if you are travelling with a minor who is under eighteen years of age.
 This documents that a minor has permission from his or her parent(s) or guardian(s) to travel and may be requested by authorities and officials when a child is travelling internationally:

 - Without a parent

 - With an adult who is not a parent or guardian.

 Your Travel Director

 We know that the human touch is what differentiates unforgettable travel experiences from those that are simply ‘good’.
 Our Travel Directors come from a variety of backgrounds, but they all share a passion for travel and their home countries.
 These experienced professionals show you what the guidebooks can’t – a true insider’s perspective of each destination.

-Each Travel Director has been through a bespoke training program, and many have at least five years’ experience under their belt.
-Your Travel Director will manage all of the logistical details and planning of your vacation to ensure that everything runs seamlessly throughout your tour, but they will also be your friend as you travel.
+Each Travel Director has been through a bespoke training programme, and many have at least five years’ experience under their belt.
+Your Travel Director will manage all of the logistical details and planning of your holiday to ensure that everything runs seamlessly throughout your tour, but they will also be your friend as you travel.
 Their support and care enables you to be relaxed and comfortable as you experience new places and cultures.
-They will skillfully navigate you through each day’s planned itinerary and help you to get the most out of your free time, while responding to any problems or issues that you might experience on the way.
+They will skilfully navigate you through each day’s planned itinerary and help you to get the most out of your free time, while responding to any problems or issues that you might experience on the way.

-Our Travel Directors are as interested to hear your story as they are passionate to share their own, so as to anticipate your needs and provide those personal touches that surprise and delight our travelers whenever they travel with Costsaver.
+Our Travel Directors are as interested to hear your story as they are passionate to share their own, so as to anticipate your needs and provide those personal touches that surprise and delight our travellers whenever they travel with Costsaver.